2021 SAFETY4SEA Virtual Forum

 Since 1982 and until today, Metropolitan College has focused on a strong vision of the intellectual and academic progress of its students.
 We support the sector of higher academic education with consistency, and we have been established among our students as well as among parents, as the leading choice of high quality university education in our country.
 Metropolitan College’s main priority is the continuous development of critical thinking, academic progress and academic research spirit for each of our students.
 With 37 years experience in Greek education, Metropolitan College collaborates with distinguished educational institutions abroad in order to offer academic courses that lead to contemporary technical and scientific knowledge and respond to the current demands of the national and international employment market.
 Metropolitan College’s academic structure, the Academic Board, the know-how, expertise and on-going development of our academic staff, the infrastructure, the fully-equipped library of thousands of titles and the technological support of the educational procedures, ensure the excellence in the quality of the educational services provided by the college.
 At Metropolitan College we believe that it is our responsibility to maintain and enhance the quality of student life and experience, through both academic and non-academic provisions

-With almost 160 years of experience across a wide range of industries, RINA is a multinational company that helps clients build strong, successful businesses.
-Through a global network of 3,900 talented professionals operating out of 200 offices in 70 countries, we support market operators across the entire lifecycle of their projects, whilst assisting them in renewing their products, technologies and services.
+With 160 years of experience across a wide range of industries, RINA is a multinational company that helps clients build strong, successful businesses.
+Through a global network of 4.000 talented professionals operating out of 200 offices in 70 countries, we support market operators across the entire lifecycle of their projects, whilst assisting them in renewing their products, technologies and services.
 Entrusting a project to us means being sure that everything will be taken care of, and our mindset allows us to apply a simple approach to complex situations.
 Ship classification has been at the core of our business since its inception and today it makes us one of the top-ranking marine classification societies in the world.
 Over time, we’ve progressively extended our services and expanded our range of operational sectors.
 The experience offered, combined with a policy of continuous development and training of our team, mean we work with the utmost professionalism and competence.
 We promote a green approach to the Marine industry with a strong commitment to energy saving, emissions reductions and optimisation of fuel consumption.
 We help support the sustainable growth of Energy operators throughout the world to meet growing market demands in oil and gas, power generation (conventional, renewables and power grids) including environmental protection.
 Our third-party Certification services provide an independent guarantee of compliance with associated regulatory standards, in order to support enterprises across all aspects of projects, operations, logistics and legislation.

 RISK4SEA is an online platform to provide PSC performance transparency to the market by analysing PSC Data providing KPI, Demographics, Detentions Analytics, reports, Benchmarks and Insights for 23 fleet segments in an advanced analysis of the last 5 years to assist stakeholders to: